antomatskev/wopfe/content/page/instructions.md

 date: 2021-05-10
 ---

-**WOPFE stands for Web Online Platform For Education, which goal is to provide a convenient way for both teachers and students to attend lessons using their devices and the Internet.**

 There is an instruction manual for our web application WOPFE.
 In our application, it is possible to sign in as manager, admin, teacher, and student.
 Shortly about all users: